Wave packet decompositions and sharp bilinear estimates for rough Hamiltonian flows: Wave packet decompositions for rough flows

 The relevance of considering nested sets for different scales $r_1 \leq r_2^{1-\delta}$ is that upon evolving the essential part as $S(t_f,t_i) \chi_{\overline{\mathcal{Y}}_{r_2,t_i}} f= \sum_{T \in \T_{r_2} \subseteq \Lambda_{r_2} \cap \overline{\mathcal{Y}}_{r_2,t_i}} a_T \phi_T + g(t)$ for $|t_i-t_f| \leq r_2$ the final state at $t_f$ can be regarded as

-This will allow us to regard the solution on a smaller space-time scale as localized on a coarser scale.
+This will allow us to regard the solution on a smaller space-time scale as microlocalized on a coarser scale.
 This is required in the proofs of Theorems \ref{thm:GeneralizationBilinearParaboloid} and \ref{thm:GeneralizationBilinearCone} to employ the induction hypothesis.

 We turn to the proof of \eqref{eq:WavePacketLocalizationFinal}, that is for $\phi_T$ a normalized wave packet at scale $r_2$, having the localization

 provided that $(x_T(t),\xi_T(t)) \in \overline{\mathcal{Y}}_{r_2,t_f}$ and $r_1 \leq r_2^{1-\delta}$.
 First recall that $\overline{\mathcal{Y}}_{r_1,t_f}$ is the $C( R r_1^{-\frac{1}{2}+\delta_0}, r_1^{-\frac{1}{2}+\delta_0})$-thickening and we have the phase space localization